Do Go On - 448 - The Curse of the Lottery Winner

 We've got arcade games.

-If you want to go have a little lie down.
+We've got beds, if you want to go have a little lie down.

 Enjoy yourself.